 What about the color factor?
 Yes, this can be a little inconvenience, but I have a client who convinced her 7-year-old daughter that she was being so cool and unique for drinking green smoothies.
 Hey, children will drink blue and purple beverages, so why not green?
 I think they will not mind much if you don’t make a big fuzz about it.

-Did I convinced you to give it a shot?
-Great!
-This is how you start.
+Did I convinced you to give green smoothies a shot?

 First and foremost, you can’t do this in a $15 blender because it will not blend the greens to a creamy consistency.
 It’s OK to have little chucks of greens in your smoothie, but it’s not very appetizing, to be honest.
 Look for a blender with a 600-watt motor at the very least.